 Aims of the Foundation

 - To invite and accommodate scholars wishing to pursue research at the Foundation.
 This includes access to a specialised library of almost 40,000 volumes in a unique setting with unparalleled conditions for study and research, for a modest financial contribution.
 Scholarships may be obtained for researchers up to the age of 35.
-Period open: February to December.
+Period open in 2024: 29 January to 30 November.

 - To make its facilities (main house, orangery, greenhouse and garden) available for meetings, colloquia and seminars around a variety of themes in which classical Antiquity has a prominent, but not exclusive, place.
 Events organised by private individuals (seminars, conferences or other events) are also welcome.